Updated December 9, 2020

 - Should I breastfeed my baby if I have COVID-19?

 Breast milk helps protect babies from many illnesses.
 It is also the best food for most babies.
-Limited data shows that COVID-19 has not been found in the breast milk of women with COVID-19.
+So far, COVID-19 has not been found in the breast milk of people with COVID-19.

 There are a few simple hygiene tips to help protect your baby from COVID-19 while you breastfeed her directly or from a bottle with pumped breast milk.